 - 1. Includes non-monetary benefits as per Corporations Regulation 2M.3.03(1) Item 6 - Performance rights granted under the performance rights scheme are expensed over the performance period, which includes the year to which it relates and the subsequent vesting period of the rights. - 3.
-Mr Benjamin Young resigned on 13 July 2020. - .
-The amounts disclosed in this column represent the movement in the associated provisions.
+The amounts disclosed in this column represent the movement in the associated annual leave provisions.